 - the project is presented as innovative;

-- the need to attract acquaintances, relatives to invest in the project;
+- the need to attract acquaintances and relatives to invest in the project;

-- aggressive and intrusive advertising appearing online, sent to phones with enticing offers of raffles, gifts, and prizes;
+- aggressive and intrusive advertising, popping up online, sent to phones using enticing offers of draws, gifts, and prizes;

-- upon reviewing the contract, no responsible person is found, if financial risks arise the fake company will lack a license to operate in the financial market;
+- when studying the contract, no responsible person is found; if financial risks arise, the fake company will lack a license to operate in the financial market;

-- the company is not averse to receiving cash, requiring internet payments.
+- the company doesn't shy away from receiving cash, insists on internet payments.

 Investing in Pyramids

-Investing in pyramids is a risky and financially dangerous endeavor.
-To protect people from financial pyramids, it may be necessary to educate them on financial literacy.
-This means understanding what a financial cushion is, how taxes are paid, their intended purpose, understanding pension systems, and more.
+Investing in pyramids is a risky and financially dangerous endeavor; to protect people from financial pyramids, it may be necessary to educate them in financial literacy.
+This means understanding what a financial cushion is, how taxes are paid, their intended purpose, and understanding pension systems and more.

-Having such knowledge about finance and investments may reduce the number of people deceived into financial pyramids.
-Realizing that investments cannot suddenly and quickly yield high returns will help protect against rash decisions, quick investments, and expectations of inflated dividend payouts.
+Perhaps with such knowledge of finance and investments, there will be fewer people deceived into joining financial pyramids.
+Realizing that investments cannot suddenly and quickly generate high returns can help prevent rash decisions, quick investments, and expectations of inflated dividend payments.

 Investment Scams

-The goal of a fraudster is to make money without caring about the feelings of the person they have deceived.
-One should not perceive seemingly profitable financial offers as magic, where by waving a magic wand and making a wish, dreams come true.
+The scammer's goal is to make money without caring about the feelings of the person they tricked.
+Don't perceive seemingly profitable financial offers as magic, where with a wave of a wand and a wish, dreams come true.

-To avoid becoming a victim of scammers, it's important to understand that existing schemes are designed for a trusting victim, their desire to get rich quickly, and dreams of exorbitant income in the shortest possible time.
+To avoid becoming a victim of fraudsters, it's necessary to understand that existing schemes are designed for a trusting victim, their desire to get rich quickly, and dreams of exorbitant incomes in the shortest possible time.